ZoftWhere/bolt-assertion/readme.md

 ### More Examples

-The source code for the [ZoftWhere Bolt Assertion Examples](https://github.com/ZoftWhere/bolt-assertion/tree/master/test-java/example), and more, are available for download [here](https://github.com/ZoftWhere/bolt-assertion/tree/master/test-java/example).
+The source code for the [ZoftWhere Bolt Assertion Examples](/test-java/example), and more, are available for download [here](/test-java/example).

 ## License

-Copyright (C) 2020 ZoftWhere
+Copyright (c) 2020 ZoftWhere

 Licensed under the MIT License